Screaming Lord Sutch: Musical career

-Despite a self-confessed lack of vocal talent, Sutch released horror-themed singles during the early to mid-1960s, the most popular being "Jack the Ripper", which was covered live and on record by garage rock bands including the White Stripes, the Gruesomes, the Black Lips and the Horrors, the latter for their debut album.
+Despite a self-confessed lack of vocal talent, Sutch released horror-themed singles during the early to mid-1960s, the most popular being "Jack the Ripper".
+His single "The Cheat" has been cited as a proto-psychedelic recording.
+Early works included recordings produced by audio pioneer Joe Meek.

-In 1963 Sutch and his manager, Reginald Calvert, took over Shivering Sands Army Fort, a Maunsell Fort off Southend, and in 1964 started Radio Sutch, intending to compete with other pirate radio stations such as Radio Caroline.
+In 1963, Sutch and his manager, Reginald Calvert, took over Shivering Sands Army Fort, a Maunsell Fort off Southend, and in 1964 started Radio Sutch, intending to compete with other pirate radio stations such as Radio Caroline.
 Broadcasts consisted of music and Mandy Rice-Davies reading Lady Chatterley's Lover.
-Sutch tired of the station, and sold it to Calvert, after which it was renamed Radio City, and lasted until 1967.
+Sutch tired of the station, and sold it to Calvert, after which it was renamed Radio City and lasted until the Marine Broadcasting Offences Act came into force in 1967.
 In 1966 Calvert was shot dead by Oliver Smedley over a financial dispute.
 Smedley was acquitted on grounds of self-defence.

-About this time Ritchie Blackmore left the band.
+About this time, Ritchie Blackmore left the band.
 Roger Warwick left to set up an R&B big band for Freddie Mack.

 Sutch's album Lord Sutch and Heavy Friends was named in a 1998 BBC poll as the worst album of all time, a status it also held in Colin Larkin's book The Top 1000 Albums of All Time, despite the fact that Jimmy Page, John Bonham, Jeff Beck, Noel Redding and Nicky Hopkins performed on it and helped write it.

 For his follow-up, Hands of Jack the Ripper, Sutch assembled British rock celebrities for a concert at the Carshalton Park Rock 'n' Roll Festival.
 The show was recorded (though only Sutch knew), and it was released to the surprise of the musicians.
 Musicians on the record included Ritchie Blackmore (guitar); Matthew Fisher (keyboard); Carlo Little (drums); Keith Moon (drums); Noel Redding (bass) and Nick Simper (bass).

-In 2017 his song "Flashing Lights" was featured in Logan Lucky, directed by Steven Soderbergh.
+In 2017, his song "Flashing Lights" was featured in Logan Lucky, directed by Steven Soderbergh.